ministryofjustice/bichard7-next-core/README.md

 1. Click the green bug icon and you should see `Connected to the target VM, address: 'localhost:7777', transport: 'socket'` printed out
 1. Set breakpoints then use Bichard and IntelliJ will let you step through the code

-### Building on an M1 Mac

-We can't pull the images down from ECR for an M1 Mac because they are not in ARM format.
-Therefore, it is necessary to build the relevant images yourself.

-1. In the [bichard7-next-infrastructure-docker-images](https://github.com/ministryofjustice/bichard7-next-infrastructure-docker-images/) repository, run `make build-local` to just build the required images
-1. Follow the instructions in the [bichard7-next](https://github.com/ministryofjustice/bichard7-next/#building-liberty-on-arm) repository to build the Bichard Open Liberty image
-1. In the [user-service](packages/user-service) package, run `make build` or the top level of [bichard7-next-core](https://github.com/ministryofjustice/bichard7-next-core) run this script `./scripts/build-user-service-docker.sh`
-1. In the [ui](packages/ui) package, run `make build` or the top level of [bichard7-next-core](https://github.com/ministryofjustice/bichard7-next-core) run this script `./scripts/build-ui-docker.sh`

 ## Running Packages locally

 1. From the root directory `npm ci`
 2. Run `npm run build:core`
-3. If you need to change `packages/common` you have to two options, `build` will just build the package once or `watch` all listen for changes and rebuild.
+3. If you need to change `packages/common` you have two options, `build` will just build the package once or `watch` all listen for changes and rebuild.
 You can either:
    1. `cd packages/common`
       1. And run `npm run build`
       2. Or `npm run watch`